loot/libloot/CONTRIBUTING.md

 ### Naming

 * Constant, enumerator and variable names should use `camelCase` or `underscore_separators`, but they should be consistent within the same scope.
-* Function names should use `PascalCase` or `camelCase`, but they should be consistent within the same scope.